-The first reaction in most instances was to look at the length of the questionnaire and compare with work load at hand.
-All potential participants used different words but the message was “two long questionnaires against the long queue of clients/patients waiting to be attended to”.
+The first reaction in most instances was to look at the length of the questionnaire and to compare it with the workload at hand.
+All potential participants responded by indicating that “two long questionnaires against the long queue of clients/patients waiting to be attended to is difficult to do”.
 Team A was amazed at the assertiveness of one nurse who requested the researchers to assist with screening the patients while she answered the questionnaire considering that she was the only one present at the Health Centre.
-The response was almost same with Team B, surprisingly once the process started, the response was good, with only a few clarifications and questions.
+The response was almost the same with Team B. Surprisingly once the process started, the response was good, with only a few clarifications and questions raised.
 The process is yet to be completed in the urban health centres, in Lusaka Province the capital city for Zambia.